 Contrary to what many people expect, mindfulness is not a way to clear your head or have no thoughts.

-It actually quite impossible not to have thoughts.
+It’s actually quite impossible not to have thoughts.
 We have around 80,000 thoughts per day.
-And the harder we try not to think about something, the more determined that thought becomes.
+And the harder we try not to think about something, the more persistent that thought becomes.

 For example, if I ask you not to think of a pink elephant.
 What do you see?
 Exactly.